7 Secrets to a High-Converting Email Sign Up Form [with Examples]

 On one hand, you can always use an embedded sign up form on your webpage footer.
 It’s not going to drive an incredible amount of new subscribers, but it’s quite an easy, nonintrusive way to get that occasional email into your database.

-However, for a truly powerful email form that beats average conversion rates and gets your eCommerce store visitors excited about subscribing to your list, you will need to go the extra mile.
+However, for a truly powerful email form that helps you increase conversion rate and gets your eCommerce store visitors excited about subscribing to your list, you will need to go the extra mile.

 Not only does your form need to work from a technical standpoint, it needs to be visually appealing, trigger at the right time as to not irritate the user, offer an enticing value exchange, and also be trustworthy enough so that people don’t feel wary of handing over their personal information.